ramesh-babu-ai/fire_smoke_real_time_detection/README.md

 Part 1: without machine learning Working Processes:
 -
-1. Spliting the image to 3 channels image and get the R G B value. [code](https://github.com/ramesh-babu-ai/Mountain_Fire_And_Smoke_Detector/blob/master/ReadMe%20source/Check_RGB_COLOR.PNG)</br>
+1. Spliting the image to 3 channels image and get the R G B value.
-2. Build the positive smoke csv file and negative csv file for LBP or HARR training. [positive file code](https://github.com/ramesh-babu-ai/Mountain_Fire_And_Smoke_Detector/blob/master/BuildCSV/build_positive_code.txt) [negative file code](https://github.com/ramesh-babu-ai/Mountain_Fire_And_Smoke_Detector/blob/master/BuildCSV/build_negative_code.txt)<br>
+2. Build the positive smoke csv file and negative csv file for LBP or HARR training.
 Using opncv opencv_createsamples.exe and opencv_traincascade.exe to tain the data.
-After [training](https://github.com/ramesh-babu-ai/Mountain_Fire_And_Smoke_Detector/blob/master/ReadMe%20source/createSamples.PNG), the test [result](https://github.com/ramesh-babu-ai/Mountain_Fire_And_Smoke_Detector/blob/master/ReadMe%20source/cascade.xml) didn't show what I expect. <br>
+After , the test  didn't show what I expect. <br>
 May have these reasons:<br>
     a) The positive data source and negative source very samiliar.
 For emample the cloud images produce the small differences with smoke. <br>
     b) The CPU i5 is not that fast for training, some parameters based on the cpu performance which limit the data accuracy.<br>
-3. By tracking smoke path(Gaussian Mixed Model) to replace by using training model to detect the smoke.[code](https://github.com/ramesh-babu-ai/Mountain_Fire_And_Smoke_Detector/blob/master/ReadMe%20source/check_Smoke.PNG)<br>
+3. By tracking smoke path(Gaussian Mixed Model) to replace by using training model to detect the smoke.
 4. Draw Rect to display the fire and smoke area.

 Program Result: